linuxbox-cz/pgdist/README.md

 #### Remove table data from comparison:

-You don´t want to compare some table anymore.
+You don´t want to compare some table data anymore.

 ```
 pgdist data-rm some_table